 For most, it’s a case of hiring a local lawyer and/or real estate expert to represent them in their absence.
 All of which means further costs and complications.
 It can also be a time-consuming process, which isn’t ideal when the intention is to secure a bargain property while the opportunity exists.

 This is perhaps why bridging loans have become a popular choice among Brits buying abroad.
 With so many quality properties being sold for exceptionally low prices, it’s very much a case of first come, first served.
 Procrastinating for as little as a few days could see the property of your dreams being snapped up by someone else.

 Traditional mortgages (at home and abroad) have a tendency to take several weeks to arrange.
 With a bridging loan, the money needed to pay for a property outright can be accessed in as little as three days.
 Just as long as the applicant has sufficient collateral to cover the cost of the loan, the application process can be surprisingly simple.

 Of course, the key proviso with a bridging loan is ensuring you have a valid exit strategy.
-That being, a plan for repaying the loan in full a few months down the line.
-Bridging loans are therefore unsuitable for buyers looking to spread the costs of their property purchase over several years, but can be uniquely cost-effective for those able to repay more promptly.
+That being, a plan for repaying the loan in full a few months down the line Bridging loans are therefore unsuitable for buyers looking to spread the costs of their property purchase over several years, but they can be uniquely cost-effective for those able to repay more promptly.

 With such a broad range of options available for financing an international property purchase, it’s important to seek independent advice at the earliest possible stage.
-Consider the available options, establish your budget and conduct a whole-of-market search, in order to ensure you get the best possible deal from a reputable lender.
+Consider the available options, establish your budget, and conduct a whole-of-market search in order to ensure you get the best possible deal from a reputable lender.